ARMmbed/mbed-os-examples-docs_only/BlockDevice/README.md

 # BlockDevice example

-BlockDevice usage example for Mbed OS
+This is a BlockDevice usage example for Mbed OS.